eclipse-openj9/openj9-docs/docs/vgclog_examples.md

   <tr>
 </table>

 You can use the `type` attribute of the `<gc-start>` and `<gc-end>` elements to locate a particular cycle.
-YOu can also locate a particular type of cycle by searching for the element that records the cycle trigger, which is located before the `<cycle-start>` element.
+You can also locate a particular type of cycle by searching for the element that records the cycle trigger, which is located before the `<cycle-start>` element.

 You can analyze the increments and operations that are associated with a particular type of cycle by locating and interpreting the elements in the following table: